French Press Tabletop Coffee and Tea Maker with Bru Stop Technology Review

 The original version of this article was published in July 2013.
-In November 2017, Planetary Design released an updated version of their Tabletop Coffee and Tea Maker.
-The new patent-pending Bru-Stop technology takes a good product and makes it even better.
+In November 2017, Planetary Design released an updated version of its Tabletop Coffee and Tea Maker.
+The new patent-pending Bru-Stop technology improves on a good product.

 The new filter added to the Tabletop does both.